rexfilius/ShapesCalculator/README.md

 # ShapesCalculator

 This is a Java Application that calculates the area and perimeter of 2D shapes.
-The Shapes are; Circle, Rectangle, Trapezium, Parallelogram Square and Triangle.
+The Shapes are; Circle, Rectangle, Trapezium, Parallelogram, Square and Triangle.